In older buildings, drafty windows and poor insulation made it difficult to regulate temperatures indoors.

 Svetlana is another participant from Mahiliou who enjoys her new flat where she can regulate the temperature during cold winters and hot summer days.
 “The air is so fresh and pleasant here.
 I am very happy we are living here now,” she says.
 A UNDP organized training brought the 433 families up to speed on energy efficient practices in their homes, and over 1,000 energy auditors, developers, buildings inspectors and public authorities were trained on the new technologies as well.
 “It is very easy and comfortable,” says Svetlana’s husband Sergey.
 “It is very good that we started building homes like this.
 The air will be cleaner and there will be less CO2 emissions.”

-After a day bundeled up in the cold, Marina and her family are now able to return to a warm, energy efficient home.
+After a day bundled up in the cold, Marina and her family are now able to return to a warm,

 Energy efficiency to fuel the 2030 Agenda

 Since the early 1990s, energy efficiency (SDG target 7.3) has increased in Belarus, which is now just below the global average according to Tracking SDG 7: Energy Progress Report 2018.
 The share of renewables (target 7.2) has also increased during the same period of time, reaching 6.8 percent in 2015 — but still significantly below the world average of 17.5 percent.

 Transitioning to a more environmentally-friendly economy and creating economic opportunities for everyone are top priorities for the Belarusian Government and have been highlighted by the UN Development System through the dedicated MAPS (Mainstreaming, Acceleration and Policy Support) engagement with the country.
 Improving energy efficiency and strengthening investments in renewable energies have been identified as key action areas to that end.

 92 buildings across the country have been insulated to improve energy efficiency and reduce

 greenhouse gas emissions.